Najumudeen/action-workflow/README.md

 steps
 ```

-How execute the shell script with in your workflow?
+How do you execute the shell script in your workflow?

 How you run multiple jobs in your single workflow

+> [!Note]
-Note: Each jobs runs on different virtual machine
+> Each job runs on a different virtual machine, and three jobs run simultaneously.
+We need to configure up jobs to execute sequentially.

-3 jobs run paraell

-We have to setup jobs run as sequence manner

 ### needs keyword